-For many Northern California businesses, the probability of an extended PG&E outage has increased in the past year.
+For many Northern California businesses, the probability of an extended PG&E outage has increased since early 2019.

 This is because PG&E implemented a program called Public Safety Power Shutoffs (PSPS) in order to be more proactive about the company’s part in wildfire prevention.

 Different from an unplanned PG&E power outage that happens as a result of an unexpected event, the purpose of PSPS is to trigger a PG&E outage as a preemptive measure.
 The goal is to prevent PG&E infrastructure components from starting or exacerbating a wildfire when weather conditions pose a high fire danger.

 While PSPS is well-intentioned, one of the consequences is that your business may suddenly be left without power for an extended period of time.

 PG&E outages triggered by the PSPS program will last until PG&E and/or the California Department of Forestry and Fire Protection (CAL FIRE) believes the area is no longer at high risk for a wildfire.
 In addition, PG&E has stated that full restoration of power requires visual inspection of all transmission and distribution lines throughout the affected areas.